 Classic Graham Cracker Toffee Bark (a.k.a., Graham Cracker Crack)

 You'll fall instantly in love with this nostalgic sweet treat.
-The dense graham crackers soak up all of that homemade toffee caramel goodness, and the rich chocolate topping is just the icing on the snack!
+The thick and dense graham crackers soak up all of that homemade toffee caramel goodness, and the melted chocolate topping is the perfect pairing.

 - about 10 full-size honey graham crackers, or enough to cover pan